-Ok let’s get this Moroccan matbucha underway!
+Ok let’s get this Moroccan dish underway!
 Start by preparing your ingredients, peel the eggplant and cut it into 1cm cubes like the image below.
 Remove the stems and seeds from the bell peppers and cut them into smaller pieces also.

-Add your olive oil to a heavy-bottomed saucepan to disperse the heat evenly and avoid burning your food.
+Add your olive oil to a heavy-bottomed large saucepan to disperse the heat evenly and avoid burning your food.
 Add diced shallots, your eggplant and bell peppers, finely sliced chili and a sprinkle of salt.

-Let this simmer for a further ten minutes, evaporating off the juices and letting the mixture develop a more jam-like consistency.
+Let this simmer for a further ten minutes, evaporating off the tomato juices and letting the mixture develop a more jam-like consistency.

 Remove from the heat, and mash half of the matbucha before serving.

-This is a fantastic dish to cook the night prior to having guests – the next day, simply toast up some flatbread or sourdough, and top with avocado, chilled matbucha, and a few basil leaves.
+This is a great dish to cook the night prior to having guests – the next day, simply toast up some flatbread or sourdough, and top with avocado, chilled matbucha, and a few basil leaves.
 Impressive and so easy.

 Store it in the fridge and enjoy within the week.